USC Annenberg School for Communication and Journalism

 Willow Bay, MBA, Director, School of Journalism, Professor of Professional Practice

-Jeremy Rosenberg, Assistant Dean, Public Affairs and Special Events
+Jeremy Rosenberg, B.A., Assistant Dean, Public Affairs and Special Events

 Gordon Stables, Ph.D., Assistant Dean, Student Affairs, Clinical Professor of Communication